gsabatini2016/gsabatini2016/README.md

 Hi there, my name is Gabriel Sabatini and here are something for know me better 👋

 - 🔭 I’m currently working on Telecom Argentina
-- 🌱 I’m currently learning DevOps on the Artificial Intelligence world
+- 🌱 I’m currently learning DevOps applicated to the artificial intelligence world
 - 👯 I’m looking to collaborate on Open Source Projects
 - 📫 How to reach me:
 - <ul>